 Top London recording studio, The Premises Studios, chose to take its business to Triodos because it was dissatisfied with Barclays.
-"As a business we've always done what we can to act responsibly," says Julia Craik.
+"As a business we've always done what we can to act responsibly," says Director Julia Craik.
 "Once we've switched our banking we can tell our clients that any money they pay will be going into a sustainable model of banking."

-"We launched Shawbrook because we believe there's a need for a bank that does things differently," says Philip George, interim CEO of Shawbrook Bank.
-"The response we've had since we launched has been fantastic, and shows the demand for honest, common-sense banking really does exist.
+Philip George, interim CEO of Shawbrook Bank says, "We launched Shawbrook because we believe there's a need for a bank that does things differently.
+The response we've had since we launched has been fantastic, and shows the demand for honest, common-sense banking really does exist.
 Shawbrook and other new entrants offer choice, opportunity and optimism to small businesses and individuals who are fed up with lack of choice and poor service on the high street."